 Three active, permitted municipal solid waste landfills (Stevens County, Morton County, and Seward County) are located within the region of influence.
 One additional construction and demolition waste landfill/municipal solid waste transfer station (Grant County) is located in the region.
+The Grant County transfer station transfers the waste it receives to the Finney County landfill, near Garden City, Kansas.
 There is a municipal solid waste transfer station in Guymon, Oklahoma, but this facility transfers municipal solid waste to municipal solid waste landfills in Oklahoma and exports waste to Kansas.
 Therefore, the active, permitted municipal solid waste landfills in the region of influence considered for waste receipt from the biorefinery are all located in Kansas.